 - Exams (200 points): There will be 5 exams, each worth 50 points.
 Your lowest exam score will be dropped and 4 exams will count towards the final grade.
 The exams consist of multiple choice and short-answer questions, and may include extra credit opportunities.
 No scantrons are needed, but you should bring your own paper for answers to essay questions!
 The first four exams are non-cumulative, and the final exam is cumulative.
 If you are happy with the first four exam scores, you may drop the final exam.
 You have an opportunity to resubmit a total of TWO short-essay answers during the quarter for reconsideration up to one week after the exam.
 This opportunity is only available for the first three exams.
 The corrected short answers must be emailed to me and they must be your own original work, not copied from anywhere.
 More information about this will be provided in class.
 No make-up exams will be given.
 Since your lowest score will be dropped, if you miss an exam, the missed exam will be accepted as your lowest score.
 However, please contact me for exceptional circumstances such as illness or death in the family.
 Documentation such as a doctor's note or a death certificate may be required. - 2) Quizzes (60 points): There will be 3 quizzes, each worth 20 points.
-The quizzes may include multiple choice and short-answer questions, they are non-cumulative and are given at the beginning of the class on pre-assigned days (please see the course schedule).
+The quizzes may include multiple choice and short-answer questions, they are non-cumulative and are given at the beginning of the class on pre-assigned days.
 No scantrons are needed.
-No make-up quizzes will be given.
+No make-up quizzes will be given, but please contact me for exceptional circumstances such as illness or death in the family.
+Documentation such as a doctor's note or a death certificate may be required.

-- Article Assignment (40 points): You will be given real scientific research articles to read.
-You will pick two articles and answer questions about them, and submit your answers to me in writing.
-You can earn up to 40 points for this assignment.
-Late assignments without a documented reason may lead to a 50% reduction in points, and if the assignment is significantly late, it may not be accepted for grading. - 4) Short Assignments (80 points): These assignments include 4 film assignments (viewing a film and answering questions about it in writing), 3 Exam Question assignments (submitting exam questions and answers to me, some of which I will include in the actual exams), and a Historical Psychology Person assignment.
-Each assignment is worth 10 points. - Attendance (70 points): I will randomly check attendance on at least 10 days of the quarter (attendance will not be taken on exam days).
-You get 10 points for being present on a given day when attendance is recorded.
-Thus, to get full credit (70 points) for attendance, you need to be present on 7 of these days.
-If you collect an 8th attendance recording, you get 10 extra credit points!
-This policy is designed to encourage regular attendance, and to reward students who come to class.
+- Article Assignment (40 points): During the quarter students will be given real scientific research articles to read.
+Each student picks two articles and answers questions about them and submits the answers to me in writing.
+The article assignment is worth 40 points and 10 extra credit points.
+Late assignments without a documented reason may lead to a 50% reduction in points, and if the assignment is significantly late, it may not be accepted for grading. - 4) Class Activities/Assignments (80 points): Students complete activities and assignments that are related to the course material.
+Each student will be given a topic to research outside of class (e.g. the actions of drugs on the brain, sleep disorders, etc.).
+Usually students then discuss and report about their findings in class (in small groups), and the information learned can also be tested in quizzes and exams.
+Students are expected to research the topic and attend and participate in the small group discussions in class to receive the points.
+More information about these assignments will be given in class. - Attendance (70 points): I will randomly check attendance on at least 10 days of the quarter.
+Students get 10 points for being present on a given day when attendance is recorded.
+Thus, to get full credit (70 points) for attendance, the student needs to be present on 7 of these days.
+An 8th attendance recording brings 10 extra credit points.
+This policy is designed to encourage regular attendance and to reward students who come to class.